VladyslavTelegin/.NET-Standard-UniversalRepository/README.md

 ```

 ### Step 2.
-Add UniversalRepository to your project like Middleware extension.
+Add UniversalRepository to your project like extension.

 ``` C#